rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website.md

       author: Robinson
 ```

-`path` specifies to the directories that default frontmatter will apply to
+- `path` specifies to the directories that default frontmatter will apply to

-`type` specifies what type of pages (page, post) default frontmatter will apply to
+- `type` specifies what type of pages (page, post) default frontmatter will apply to

-`layout` defines what type of layout will be used
+- `layout` defines what type of layout will be used

-- So without `type`, all files will default to the post layout
+- `type` specifies what type of pages (page, post) default frontmatter will apply to
+- `layout` defines what type of layout will be used.

 ## Directory Structure

+- **_drafts**: You can create this directory to store your unfinished blog posts.
+It will not show on your website.
+- **_posts**: Directory that stores all your published posts
+- **_site**: Holds finished product of the website (Don't need to change anything in this directory).
+- **404.html**: the error file that will show when something isn't reachable on your website
+- **_config.yml**: Settings for your Jekyll website
+- **Gemfile**: Stores website dependencies
+- **about.md**: The about page of our website
+- **index.md**: The home page of our website

 ```
 <username>.github.io/